 Now you know what you can claim for, it’s time to look at how to make a claim.

 With any legal problem like those listed above, your first step is to call the legal helpline on 0344 770 1042, where you’ll get some advice and details on how to make a claim if you need to.

 Your policy booklet covers in detail what your obligations are when making a claim and also any terms and conditions that apply.

 Bear in mind that for a claim to be considered, it must be judged to have at least 51% chance of success.
 You can’t claim for anything that happened before your cover start date, and there are waiting periods for some areas of cover (such as employment disputes and vehicle cloning, which are both 30 days after your policy starts).

-If you don’t currently have Family Legal Protection but you’re now considering adding it to your home insurance, you can take it out online or over the phone.
-Get in touch with us and we’ll be happy to help.
+If you don’t currently have Family Legal Protection but you’re now considering adding it to your home insurance, you can take it out with us over the phone.
+Get in touch and we’ll be happy to help.

 You can find the full policy wording here, in the Home Insurance policy booklet.